noendscripting/Labdeploy/README.md

 * Storage Account
 * 4 VM
 * Shutdown schedule for each VM to save costs
-* Azure Loadblancer with NAT tranlation for RDP
+* Azure Loadbalancer with NAT translation for RDP
 * Public IP addresses for Load Balancer
 * Two forests
 * File server attached to each forest
 * Users in each forest
-* Randomly generated groups with random memberships
+* Groups and  memberships, including cross forest
-* Random ACLs on OUs and files
+* ACLs on OUs, folders and files
 * Four accounts with SID history entries

-> :warning: **WARNING**: Because all groups and ACLs are created randomly, if you delete and re-deploy lab you will have diffirent settings.
-SupportFiles folder has two scripts that can help with creating disk snapshots of each VM and then creating a new lab VMs from snapshot if you want to roll back changes.
-Scripts are provided as is

 ### Deployment diagram